 To modify Long-Term Archive location and other settings:

 In Netwrix Auditor client, click Settings → Long-Term Archive; alternatively, if you are viewing the Long-Term Archive widget of the Health Status dashboard, click Open settings.

-- Click Modify, then browse for the required folder.
+- Enter new path or browse for the required folder.